sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 ## Accessing files from WASM

-By design, you can't access files on a users filesystem in Web Assembly.
-Instead we'll serve those files up using a web serve, and then load those files into our code using an http request.
+By design, you can't access files on a user's filesystem in Web Assembly.
+Instead, we'll serve those files up using a web serve, and then load those files into our code using an http request.
 In order to simplify this, let's create a file called `resources.rs` to handle this for us.
 We'll create two functions that will load text files and binary files respectively.

 ```rust
 use std::io::{BufReader, Cursor};